learningnoobi/sajilo-orm/README.md

 ### QuerySet API

-Here's the list of api that you can use for executin query
+Here's the list of api that you can use for executing query
 ##### Get all data

 ```python